kunalchandan/resume/resume.typ

     ),
     location : "Waterloo, ON, CA",
     description : (
-        [Fault analysis of autonomous vehicles, used *Python*, logged to *PostgreSQL* server], [Created a dashboard using *Flask/Dash* to allow for data exploration and identification of failures] )
+        [Fault analysis of autonomous vehicles (AVs), causality and failure modes of AVs explored, literature reviews conducted], [Causal inference and counterfactual reasoning applied to identify root cause failures], [Created a dashboard using *Flask/Dash* to allow for data exploration and identification of novel failure modes] )
 )